openjck/dotfiles/README.md

 These are my public configuration files, shell scripts, and more.
-I'm sharing them for the benefit of others, and I sincerely hope others find them useful.
+Nothing here is especially groundbreaking or innovative, but I take pleasure in crafting small, useful, beautiful tools with great love and care and with great attention to detail.
+I'm sharing these things for the benefit of others, and I sincerely hope others find them useful.

 My shell scripts are well-documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux